Brutal work conditions inside Gloriavale laid bare in court

 “I’d be lifting 20kg crates standing on a stool on a slippery floor in the freezer usually on my own.

 “I was always tired.
-You cannot refuse to do work if you did you'd be confronted by a leader,” said Kempt.
+You cannot refuse to do work if you did you'd be confronted by a leader,” said Kempf.

 Former member Hannah Harrison said the women would look for efficiencies, once suggesting men’s work shirts did not need to be ironed.